Pl83/Pl83/README.md

 # Welcome on my profile

 ## About me
-I'm a 20 years old french students in web development.
+I'm a 20 years old French student in web development.
 I enjoie Coding, IA, wander in nature and reading.
 As a result of my versatility, I can quickly adapt and learn new tools.